xyzyzl/compprog/README.md

 Additionally it would make it harder for me to copy the editorial mindlessly, which is honestly the only way for me to solve some questions since I suck.

+**POI 2014 - Salad Bar** \
+12.11.2019 \
+Estimated CF Rating: 2200

+Ranch dressing, Implementation, borderline dp (?)

+Let an apple have value -1 and an orange have value 1.
+We see that by taking the prefix sums (which we put in psum[x]) we can determine whether there are more apples or oranges in a given interval.
+If psum[i] > psum[j<i], then index i has more oranges than in psum[j].
+Thus, if we pick the interval from j to i, we will have more oranges than apples at index j.

+However, psum[i-1] <= psum[x] <= psum[j] must be true for all indices x in the interval [i,j].
+Thus we need to check and see if the current index is below the final value.
+If psum[i] > psum[i+1] clearly the rightmost for i must be i itself.
+However, otherwise we can recurse.
+The rightmost, first, is clearly the rightmost for the next index.
+Additionally, we can store the last instance of this prefix sum value.
+If the prefix sum for the rightmost of that is greater than or equal to that of the current rightmost, we can just set our rightmost to the rightmost of the last instance.

+Remember to reset the last instance and take a running max.

+Mistakes I made: Binary searching for the right/leftmost does not work because just because a prefix sum is greater doesn't mean everything in between is greater.

 **POI 2014 - Hotels** \
 12/8/2019 \
 Estimated CF Rating: 1900